 The University of Denver is a leading private research institution in the United States with nearly 13,000 undergraduate and graduate students, and roughly 4,300 staff members.
 The university has a prestigious reputation, often ranking among the top 100 universities in the country, and is the oldest research institution in the Rocky Mountain Region of the U.S.

-In late 2019, the University of Denver’s information security team, led by Marcelo Lew, went out in search of a network access control solution to help manage access to the institution’s guest network, as well as to its growing eduroam WiFi network roaming service.
+In late 2019, the University of Denver’s information security team, led by Marcelo Lew, went out in search of a network access control solution that would serve as an Aruba ClearPass replacement to help manage access to the institution’s guest network, as well as to its growing eduroam WiFi network roaming service.
 “Internally, we had an initiative to move our security stack to the cloud,” Lew said.
 “We’re really focused on bringing in solutions that are lightweight and don’t require an FTE to come in and manage them.”

 Choosing Simplicity in Uncertain Times

-As an existing HPE Aruba ClearPass customer, and having evaluated Cisco’s Identity Services Engine (ISE) NAC solution, Lew and his team felt that Portnox CLEAR had the potential to deliver the needed functionality without all of the heavy systems lifting to stand up and maintain required of traditional on-premise NAC.
+As an existing HPE Aruba ClearPass customer, and having evaluated Cisco’s Identity Services Engine (ISE) NAC solution, Lew and his team felt that Portnox CLEAR had the potential to serve as a ClearPass replacement and deliver the needed functionality without all of the heavy systems lifting to stand up and maintain required of traditional on-premise NAC.
 “Some of the legacy NAC solutions out there have a million knobs, making them complex to configure and difficult to troubleshoot.
 Most institutions like us don’t need all of that,” Lew continued.

 Lew and his information security team set their sights on Portnox CLEAR NAC-as-a-Service, moving to a PoC in early 2020.
 The untimely rise of the Coronavirus pandemic in March of 2020 in the U.S. put a damper on the team’s initial efforts to test the platform.
 “COVID-19 forced the PoC to take a bit longer due to operational challenges, but in general, we really liked what we saw,” said Lew.
 “Portnox CLEAR really had the potential to get us where we wanted to be with regards to moving NAC to the cloud.”